gomods/athens/docs/content/intro/first-content.md

 ## What is Athens?

-Shortly: Athens is a project building on top of vgo (or go1.11+) trying to bring dependencies closer to you so you can count with repeatable builds even at the time when VCS is down.
+Shortly: Athens is a project building on top of vgo (or go1.11+) trying to bring dependencies closer to you so you can count on repeatable builds even at a time when VCS is down.

 The big goal of Athens is to provide a new place where dependencies — not code — live.
 Dependencies are immutable blobs of code and associated metadata that come from Github.
 They live in storage that Athens controls.